-The weather is cooling down (unless you’re in ever-sunny California, like our main office team) and Halloween is upon us!
+The weather is cooling down (unless you're in ever-sunny California, like our main office team) and Halloween is upon us!
 This year, instead of purchasing a pre-packaged costume, tap into your inner Maker and create your own DIY Tech-o-Lantern t-shirt!
-This low-cost activity is fun for the whole family and ideal for younger kids, as it doesn’t require sewing, soldering, or any electronics experience.
+This low-cost activity is fun for the whole family and ideal for younger kids, as it doesn't require sewing, soldering, or any electronics experience.
 Chances are, you already have many of the necessary components laying around the house.
-Let’s get started.
+Let's get started.
+(And, be sure to create your own light-up holiday sweater when December rolls around!)

 First, gather your materials.
 You'll need: